 Last but not least, you have to start selling your product!
 For a lot of people who focus on the technical side of a development this is a totally different game.
 It’s not anymore about making the best product, but convincing others that it’s a great product and finding those people!

 Shrivalli decided to start a Kickstarter campaign and they’re learning as they go.
 As with any launch or process, once you’ve done it once, you probably have a ton of things you’d like to do different.
 That said, they’ve been analyzing their analytics so far and are trying out new things along the way!

 Several months later and Shrivalli has passed the Kickstarter stage.
 She is now selling her product online through Amazon which is a whole next step in their development journey.

 We ended our talk by discussing the future, did she have any ideas for future Kickstarter or product ideas?
 Shrivalli certainly has a lot of other ideas for improving cooking and baking.
 She explained a few, but they are still rough concepts so she’ll be pondering over them a bit more before sharing them with the world.

 After we said goodbye I walked away inspired by her story.
 It’s not easy to develop a completely new product from scratch with no previous experience in the food world, but she did it!
 I hope it’s inspiring for those of you out there who’d also like to do something like this!
-If you’re interested in purchasing the LoafNest, have a look at our review in which we got to test it or go to the Kickstarter campaign immediately!
+If you’re interested in purchasing the LoafNest, have a look at our review in which we got to test it or buy it on Amazon (affiliate link)!